Eric loves to write about video game-related topics. He has years of experience playing games and wants to share his thoughts.

 There is a potion that lets you exhaust multiple cards from your hand.

-Some Curse Cards Can Be Mitigated by Discarding Them Form Your Hand
+Some Curse Cards Can Be Mitigated by Discarding Them From Your Hand

 Sometimes you might not be able to remove or exhaust cards.